EDI | Disability Support Frequently Asked Questions

 If you are asked to speak to the University’s occupational health provider, this is to help ensure that the best possible understanding of your needs has been achieved and that DCU is enabled to support you in an informed manner.
 This is standard practice and is intended to ensure that all needs are appropriately met.

 Requests for reasonable accommodations are reviewed on a case by case basis.
-Employees should send the request (via email) to their line manager and their DCU People Business Partner in the first instance.
-Where required, (and with support from the University's occupational health provider and/or Health and Safety Team), a needs assessment will take place to ensure appropriate reasonable accommodations are agreed. |
+Employees should speak to their line manager in the first instance about the provision of reasonable accommodations.
+A Reasonable Accommodation Request Form should then be completed and agreed.
+Where required, (and with support from the University's occupational health provider, an external spcialist organisation, and/or the DCU Health and Safety Team), a needs assessment will take place to ensure appropriate reasonable accommodations are agreed.
+A full step-by-step process is included in the Reasonable Accommodation Procedure in the Disability Policy Toolkit. |